raiden-network/raiden/docs/rest_api.rst

 Transfers
 =========

-.. http:post:: /api/(version)/transfers/(token_address)/(target_address)
+.. http:post:: /api/(version)/payments/(token_address)/(target_address)

-   Initiate a transfer.
+   Initiate a payment.

-   The request will only return once the transfer either succeeded or failed.
-A transfer can fail due to the expiration of a lock, the target being offline, channels on the path to the target not having enough ``settle_timeout`` and ``reveal_timeout`` in order to allow the transfer to be propagated safely e.t.c
+   The request will only return once the payment either succeeded or failed.
+A payment can fail due to the expiration of a lock, the target being offline, channels on the path to the target not having enough ``settle_timeout`` and ``reveal_timeout`` in order to allow the payment to be propagated safely e.t.c

    **Example Request**:

    .. http:example:: curl wget httpie python-requests

-      POST /api/1/transfers/0x2a65Aca4D5fC5B5C859090a6c34d164135398226/0x61C808D82A3Ac53231750daDc13c777b59310bD9 HTTP/1.1
+      POST /api/1/payments/0x2a65Aca4D5fC5B5C859090a6c34d164135398226/0x61C808D82A3Ac53231750daDc13c777b59310bD9 HTTP/1.1
       Host: localhost:5001
       Content-Type: application/json